-To make the beef dish I use about 350g of beef for 2-3 people.
-Thin sliced is best (2-3mm) I ask my butcher for sliced feather-blade, but cubed beef is good, and can be cut in to smaller pieces very easily.
+To make the Bulgogi beef I use about 400g of beef for 2-3 people.
+Thin sliced is best (2-3mm) I ask my butcher for sliced feather-blade, but cubed beef is good, and can be cut into smaller pieces very easily.

-I add a thin sliced carrot, half an onion sliced and 3 mushrooms, I pop this all in to bowl and add about 5 tablespoons of the sauce from the jars followed by a teaspoon of honey (you may want a bit more honey if you like a sweeter flavour).
+I add a thin sliced carrot, half an onion sliced and 3 mushrooms, I pop this all into bowl and add about 5 tablespoons of the sauce from the jars followed by a teaspoon of honey (you may want a bit more honey if you like a sweeter flavour).

 I mix this all together and put into a freezer bag then into the fridge to marinate overnight.
 (You don't need to, but I feel it improves the flavour.
 If you are short of time I recommend a minimum of 30 minutes to marinate.)

-Very Delicious and really easy to make, Go on give it a go and tell me what you think!
+Very delicious and really easy to make.
+Give it a go and tell me what you think!